-- 1) Meets with Head of School at the end of each day. - 2) Asks to meet with constituencies in different places on campus. - 3) Checks in with Steering Committee every day to ensure the flow of the Visit. - 4) Ensures that evenings are free to write (except Board meeting on Monday). - 5) Verifies that the School has set-up for the Recommitment Rite after the Visit.
-The Campus Minister is responsible for setting it up.
-The Network Director sends out the Recommitment Rite to the Steering Team Chair prior to the visit. - 6) Following the Visit - sends report through video to the School Community - writes thank you notes to Head of School, Steering Committee, and Board Chair - sends a copy of the signed Reflection to the Network Director - contacts Network Director to review the Visit - shares appropriate reflection on the process at the next Mission Effectiveness Committee meeting
+- 1) Meets with Head of School at the end of each day. - 2) Asks to meet with constituencies in different places on campus. - 3) Checks in with Steering Committee every day to ensure the flow of the Visit. - 4) Ensures that evenings are free to write (except Board meeting on Monday). - 5) Verifies that the school has set-up for the Recommitment Rite at the end of the Visit.
+The Campus Minister is responsible for setting it up, the Visiting Team runs it, and the Network Director sends out the Recommitment Rite to the Steering Team Chair. - 6) Following the Visit - writes thank you notes to Visiting Committee - sends a copy of the signed Reflection to the Network Director - contacts Network Director to review the Visit - shares appropriate reflection on the process at the next Mission Effectiveness Committee meeting